clairevita/3_Random_Password_Generator/README.md

 ## Script.js

 This script randomly generates passwords according to the users preference.
-This script can be broken into four sections, simply and effectively meeting the provided criteria.
+This script can be broken into five sections, simply and effectively meeting the provided criteria.

 ### On Start